camunda-community-hub/kafka-connect-zeebe/README.md

 ### Configuration

-In order to communicate with Zeebe, the connector has to create a Zeebe client, which must be configured with the following properties:
+In order to communicate with the Zeebe workflow engine, the connector has to create a Zeebe client.

+#### Camunda Cloud Properties

+If you want to connect to Camunda Cloud, you can use these properties:

+- `zeebe.client.cloud.clusterId`: Cluster ID you want to connect to.
+The Cluster must run on the public Camunda Cloud
+- `zeebe.client.cloud.clientId`: Client ID for the connection.
+Ideally, create dedicated client credentials for this communication using the Camunda Cloud Console.
+- `zeebe.client.cloud.clientSecret`: The Client Secret required
+- `zeebe.client.requestTimeout`: timeout in milliseconds for requests to the Zeebe broker; defaults to `10000` (or 10 seconds)

+#### Zeebe Broker Properties

+If you want to connect to a Zeebe broker hosted yourself (e.g. running on localhost), use these properties:

 - `zeebe.client.broker.contactPoint`: the Zeebe broker address, specified as `host:port`; defaults to `localhost:26500`
 - `zeebe.client.requestTimeout`: timeout in milliseconds for requests to the Zeebe broker; defaults to `10000` (or 10 seconds)
 - `zeebe.client.security.plaintext`: disable secure connections to the gateway for local development setups

+#### Common Configuration

 > For client and job worker configuration, we reuse the system properties as used by Zeebe, so if you already have a properties file for those they should simply work.